Brigid Goddess and Her Beautiful Celtic History

 The Story of Brigid Enslaved To Saint

-Another story states Brigid was born to a Christian slave mother and a wealthy Pagan father who named her after the Goddess Brigid.
+Another story states Saint Brigid was born to a Christian slave mother and a wealthy Pagan father who named her after the Goddess Brigid.
+As soon as she was born, she bathed in milk.
+Brigid refused to eat anything impure and only drank the milk of a white-skinned, red-eared cow.
+The Celts believed them to be otherworldly in Celtic legend.

-According to the late 11th century Liber hymnorum manuscript, Brigid was gifted the land in Kildare, Ireland, by the King of Leinster to start her monastery called Cill Dara, which means cell of the Oak.
-When she took her vows to become a nun, the Bishop defied Christian protocol by ordaining her as a female bishop.
+According to the Liber hymnorum manuscript, in the late 11th century, the King of Leinster gave Brigid land in Kildare to start her monastery, Cill Dara.
+When she became a nun, the Bishop defied Christian protocol by ordaining her as a female bishop.

-There are many legends about St. Brigid and her ability to work miracles.
-Some claim she helped restore the sight of a blind nun named Dara through prayer.
-Other legends state she transformed bathwater into ale and supplied enough for eighteen churches all from one barrel.
-This is why she is the patron saint of beer.
+There are many legends about Brigid’s and her miracles.
+Some say she healed a blind nun with prayer, while others claim she turned bathwater into ale, enough for eighteen churches.
+That’s why she’s known as the patron saint of beer.

-Another legend claims St. Brigid performed a holy abortion on a nun who had broken her vow of celibacy and became pregnant.
-Brigid cleansed and blessed the woman’s womb, and the fetus vanished without suffering or childbirth.
-There are also many stories of her breathing life into stillborn babies.
+Another story claims St. Brigid performed a holy abortion on a nun who’d broken her vow of celibacy, becoming pregnant.
+Brigid blessed the woman’s womb, and the baby disappeared without any pain or suffering.
+There are also stories of her breathing life into stillborn babies.

-St. Brigid is also known as Muire na nGael, which means Mary of the Gael.
-Some legends claim she was the midwife for Jesus Christ (although she was born hundreds of years later, this shows how the Goddess Brigid and St. Brigid’s stories are woven together throughout history).
+St. Brigid is also called Muire na nGael, meaning Mary of the Gael.
+Some legends even claim she acted as the midwife for Jesus Christ, despite Jesus being born centuries later, illustrating how stories of the Goddess Brigid and St. Brigid have combined throughout history.

 What is St Brigid’s Day?

-Saint Brigid’s Day is celebrated by many long-standing traditions and rituals on February 1st.
-Many children are taught how to make Saint Brigid’s Crosses in school or at home a few days before St Brigid Day.
-These crosses are then carried to the church on Saint Brigid’s Day to be blessed.
+People celebrate Saint Brigid’s Day on February 1st with various traditions and rituals.
+Many children learn to make Saint Brigid’s Crosses a few days before the holiday, either at school or at home.
+These crosses are then taken to the church on Saint Brigid’s Day for blessings.

 Another tradition takes place on the eve of Saint Brigid’s Day and involves people leaving clothing outside their homes to be blessed by Saint Brigid with healing powers or good luck.
 The clothing can later be worn by those suffering from illness.